MADXhh/LoopingLouieAdvanced/README.md

 # LoopingLouieAdvanced

-Hardware Mod for Looping Louie (by Hasbro Games)
+Hardware modification for Looping Louie (by Hasbro Games).

 Features:
 - Higher voltage allows faster rotating for more fun!
 - Also slower and even counterclockwise rotaion by an H-Bridge.
-- Software on ESP32 chooses a random mode in periodic intervals ( random speed, counterclockwise or stop)
+- Software on ESP32 chooses a random mode in periodic intervals ( random speed, counterclockwise or stop).

 # Hardware